JoseLion/maybe/README.md

 ### Effect handler

 When an effect operation runs we'll get a [EffectHandler][effect-handler-ref] instences.
-Likewise, this is the API that allow us to handle any possinble exception the effect may throw.
+Likewise, this is the API to handle any possinble exception the effect may throw.
 This handler is very similar to the [ResolveHandler][resolve-handler-ref], but given an effect will never resolve a value, it does not have any of the methods related to manipulating or unwrapping the value.

 ```java
 Maybe.fromEffect(() -> {